FAQ

 Yes, to work in BC as a nurse you must have provisional or practising registration with the BC College of Nurses and Midwives (BCCNM).

-The licensing (registration) process in BC can vary depending on an individual’s education, credentials and experience.
-All IENs must have their international credentials assessed by the National Nursing Assessment Service (NNAS) as their first step to working in Canada.
+The licensing (registration) process in BC can vary depending on an individual’s education, credentials, and experience.
+All IENs must have their international credentials and English language proficiency assessed, apply to the Nursing Community Assessment Service (NCAS) and the BC College of Nurses and Midwives (BCCNM).

-English-language proficiency test, either the Canadian English Language Benchmark Assessment for Nurses (CELBAN) or International English Language Testing System (IELTS) Academic Version.
-You can learn more about English-language requirements here.
+During the NCAS application process you may be asked to provide the results from an acceptable English language proficiency test, either the Canadian English Language Benchmark Assessment for Nurses (CELBAN) or International English Language Testing System (IELTS) Academic test.
+You can learn more about English language requirements here.

 NCAS is a competency assessment service for nurses and health care assistants seeking licensing (registration) in British Columbia (BC).
-The two-part competency assessment (computer-based and simulation-based) evaluates the applicant’s nursing skills, knowledge and practice against competencies required for entry-level practice in BC for each specific nursing (or health care assistant) role.
+NCAS reviews the IEN applicant’s credential assessment and English language proficiency, and administers a two-part nursing competency assessment (computer-based and simulation-based).
+This competency assessment evaluates the applicant’s nursing skills, knowledge and practice against competencies required for entry-level practice in BC for each specific nursing (or health care assistant) role.

 As nursing education and practice differ from one country to another, most internationally educated nurses need to complete the NCAS assessment, before the BC College of Nurses and Midwives (BCCNM) makes a registration decision for a nursing license.